 International applicants must meet the same academic prerequisites as United States citizens for the program for which they are applying.
 Official transcripts (translated into English) of all institutions of higher education that the applicant has attended must be submitted.
-If the applicant has received postsecondary degrees from an institution outside the United States, the academic vice president and/or an independent credentials evaluation agency may review these degrees.
-The applicant must pay for all expenses involved in this independent credentials evaluation process.
-The College will provide international applicants with information about this upon request.
+If the applicant has received postsecondary degrees from an institution outside the United States, these degrees may be reviewed by the chief academic officer and/or an independent credentials evaluation agency.
+The applicant must pay for all expenses involved in this independent credential evaluation process.
+The College will provide international applicants with information about independent credentials evaluation upon request.
 Applicants who received postsecondary degrees from a United States institution of higher education must submit official transcripts.